 You will observe your students develop their leadership skills and expand their knowledge about the issue of i.e.: hunger or other community need.
 While the focus of the student projects i.e. might be hunger, the enduring value of this program for students will be their individual development as leaders.
 Students will carry the skills they acquire while completing the projects with them for the rest of their lives!

 The lessons are filled with examples and short descriptions to help you and your students understand how the activities can be done.
 While the ten or six lessons are meant to be completed as one program (and not as individual lessons), you can customize the lessons to meet the needs of your students and your class schedule.
 (For example, you may want to bring in a guest speaker to enrich one of the lessons or you may want to assign a reflection activity for homework.)

 About the Lead2Feed Challenge

-The Lead2Feed Challenge was created by the Foundation for Impact on Literacy and Learning and the Lift a Life Foundation, with assistance from the Yum!
-Foundation, to encourage middle and high school students to hone leadership skills by giving students the opportunity to lead, create and implement team projects designed to meet a need in their community involving a public non-profit 501c3.
+The Lead2Feed Challenge was created by the Foundation for Impact on Literacy and Learning and the Lift a Life Foundation to encourage middle and high school students to hone leadership skills by giving students the opportunity to lead, create and implement team projects designed to meet a need in their community involving a public non-profit 501c3.